Mighty683/View/README.md

 ```

-You can remove child view by selecting ui element or passing child View object.
+View can remove child view by selecting ui element or passing child View object.
 If ui element has collection of views all will be removed.
 ```js
 view.removeChild('uiElement')